cecad-imaging/FIJI_Basics_Course/exercises/exercises.md

     optional preview in the next window.
 A radius can be given instead of size in X and Y as the kernel mask is circular -- the neighborhood can be defined arbitrarily!
-Circular kernels are common as pixels the outermost pixels have the same distance to the pixel of interest (Circular kernels can be shown with `[Process > Filters > Show Circular Masks...]`).
+Circular kernels are common as the outermost pixels have the same distance to the pixel of interest (Circular kernels can be shown with `[Process > Filters > Show Circular Masks...]`).
 Try different radii to obtain the best smoothing to suppress small fluorescence